yukaia/clustered-postal-smtp/config/postal_config_outline.md

 # Postal Config Outline

 The settings for my production Postal deployment.
+This is only intended to act as a guide/explanation for settings.
+You'll want to make the changes in the actual `postal.yml` configuration file that's in the directory with this.

 ## Web Server Settings.